Anxiety

 Co-regulation is not the same as giving in

+Staying calm during a meltdown doesn't mean accepting the behaviour or letting the child "get away with it."
 During crisis: regulate.
 After crisis: reconnect, and then later, in a calm brain, learn.
-The learning can't happen during overwhelm because the prefrontal cortex is impaired.
-Co-regulation creates the conditions for learning to happen later, not in place of learning.
+Learning can't happen during overwhelm because the prefrontal cortex is impaired.
+Co-regulation creates the conditions for learning to happen later.

 You can hold a boundary and still co-regulate.
 "I can see this is really hard.
 The answer is still no, and I'm here with you."
 That's a boundary and a co-regulation statement in the same breath.